georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## R Studio Addins Changed My Life

 Want to take your coding efficiency into hyper-drive?
 R Add-Ins will do that!
-The power of addins really hit me when I started writing my own for the team that I work with.
-By packaging my code as addins, my team can now take advantage of the tools I've built that make the job more efficient.
+The power of addins really hit me when I started writing them for my own team.
+By packaging my code as addins, the team can take advantage of the tools I've built that make the job more efficient.

 ## What is an R Studio Addin?